n0lavar/DoxygenComments/README.md

 * Create a centered comment to separate logical blocks in the file
 ![Alt Text](https://github.com/n0lavar/DoxygenComments/blob/main/gifs/line_comment.gif)

-A list of all elements for which a comment can be generated
+A list of all elements for which a comment can be generated:
 * file (header, source, inline)
 * class
 * function (or method)